ratgdo/homekit-ratgdo/README.md

 For each of the following steps, use the [online browser-based flash tool](https://ratgdo.github.io/homekit-ratgdo):

 * Install the HomeKit-RATGDO firmware, and then *wait 20 seconds*.
 * Connect the RATGDO to WiFi.
+There is currently a known issue where the RATGDO will timeout on connect.
+Just retry the connect.
+This is only known to happen on initial provisioning.
 * Click "Visit Device", and then begin the process of adding a device to HomeKit.
 Scan the QR code, or manually enter the setup code `2510-2023`.